davidjbradshaw/iframe-resizer/README.md

 	default: true
 	type: boolean

-When set to true only incoming messages from the same domain listed in the `src` property of the iFrame tag will be accepted.
-If your iFrame navigates between different domains, you will need to disable this option.
+When set to true, only allow incoming messages from the domain listed in the `src` property of the iFrame tag.
+If your iFrame navigates between different domains, ports or protocols; then you will need to disable this option.

 ### sizeHeight